abitofhelp/servicelib/EXAMPLES/auth/quickstart/README.md

 ## Overview

-This example demonstrates the quickstart functionality of the ServiceLib auth package.
+This example demonstrates how to quickly set up authentication and authorization using the ServiceLib auth package.
+It shows the basic steps to create an auth instance, use auth middleware, and perform authorization checks.

 ## Features

-- **Feature 1**: Description of feature 1
-- **Feature 2**: Description of feature 2
-- **Feature 3**: Description of feature 3
+- **Auth Configuration**: Set up auth configuration with JWT secret key
+- **Auth Middleware**: Protect HTTP endpoints with auth middleware
+- **Authorization Checks**: Check if users are authorized to perform operations
+- **User Context**: Access user information from the request context

 ## Running the Example